• Skip to primary navigation

 I primarily made this for breakfast, sprinkling over some homemade gluten-free granola, but we have come to love it as a refreshing snack during summer.
 You can't add some crushed up ice cubes or use frozen mango to make it extra cooling.

 Whilst it serves 1-2, I also water it down with a little chilled water to make it into a drinkable smoothie and serve it alongside breakfast for an extra hit of goodness!
+For a dairy-free smoothie bowl, swap the yogurt for a dairy-free yogurt - coconut milk would be lovely here.

 • GRAMS